-Borussia Mönchengladbach fans raised €40,000 for charitable causes thanks to a campaign in which they ordered cardboard cut-outs of themselves to help fill Borussia-Park in the event that the Bundesliga returns behind closed doors due to the coronavirus pandemic.
+Borussia Mönchengladbach fans raised €40,000 for charitable causes thanks to a campaign in which they ordered cardboard cut-outs of themselves to help fill Borussia-Park after the Bundesliga returned behind closed doors due to the coronavirus pandemic.

-Unable to lend their vociferous support in the usual way, Gladbach fans have contributed to the 'Stay at home.
-Be in the stands' campaign in their droves.
-For €19.00, the 'cardboard you' will be installed in the stands, with the proceeds going to local charities.
-The Foals have even allowed for fans of other teams to order a cut-out which will be placed in the away end.
+Unable to lend their vociferous support in the usual way, Gladbach fans contributed to the 'Stay at home.
+Be in the stands' campaign in their droves, with over 20,000 supporters placing an order online at www.seidabei-trotzdem.de.
+The Foals even allowed for fans of other teams to order a cut-out which was placed in the away end.

 Gladbach players, coaches and board members had previously agreed to forgo their salaries in order to help the club and its employees.